 The Commonwealth is home to many internationally recognized research and development facilities.
 These federally funded and private facilities, along with Virginia’s prestigious research universities, give companies direct access to cutting-edge technology and some of the world’s leading researchers.

 Virginia’s location, situated between major life science clusters in Research Triangle Park and the D.C.
-Metro area provides access to one of the largest life science hubs on the East Coast.
-The Commonwealth’s proximity to key Federal Agencies, including NIH, DARPA, FDA, and NSF is a strategic advantage for companies.
+Metro, area provides access to one of the largest life sciences hubs on the East Coast.
+The Commonwealth’s proximity to key federal agencies, including NIH, DARPA, FDA, and NSF, is a strategic advantage for companies.
 Combined with existing industry concentrations around research institutions and population centers and its leading position in IT, Virginia paves the way for the future of life sciences in health IT and personalized medicine.

 Research Parks & Facilities

-- The Prince William Science Accelerator is a life sciences incubation facility, which features nine fully built-out, commercially available wet labs
+- The Prince William Science Accelerator is a life sciences incubation facility that features nine fully built-out, commercially available wet labs.

-- The Medicines for All Institute at VCU, funded by the Bill & Melinda Gates Foundation,located in the Bio+Tech Park, is working to improve access to affordable, high-quality medicines by researching methods to reduce the cost of active pharmaceutical ingredients (APIs)
+- The Medicines for All Institute at VCU, funded by the Bill & Melinda Gates Foundation and located in the Bio+Tech Park, is working to improve access to affordable, high-quality medicines by researching methods to reduce the cost of active pharmaceutical ingredients (APIs).

-- The UVA Research Park is a 562-acre, 3.7 million square-foot, fully master-planned, mixed-use development which includes space for laboratory, medical, and pharmaceutical uses
+- UVA Research Park is a 562-acre, 3.7 million-square-foot, fully master-planned, mixed-use development which includes space for laboratory, medical, and pharmaceutical uses.

-- The Innovation Research Park @ ODU houses life science, technology, medical, clinical, and office users in two 100,000-square-foot Class A wet/dry lab and office buildings
+- Innovation Research Park @ ODU houses life science, technology, medical, clinical, and office users in two 100,000-square-foot Class A wet/dry lab and office buildings.

-- The Tech Center Research Park in Newport News which will total 50-acres of private and collaborative workspaces, conference rooms, networking event space and more, offers space to tenants ranging from small start-ups to Fortune 500 companies
+- Tech Center Research Park in Newport News, which will total 50 acres of private and collaborative workspaces, conference rooms, networking event space and more, offers space to tenants ranging from small start-ups to Fortune 500 companies.

 LifeNet Health, Virginia Beach